-You’ve been clamoring to see the grand white Victorian from Practical Magic, and I can understand why.
-It’s one of my all-time favorite movie houses.
-Producer Denise DiNova says that the house where the Owens family of witches lived played such an important role in the story that they decided to build it themselves: “I don’t think we could ever have found a house that could have matched our needs.”
+The charming white Victorian from Practical Magic is one of my favorite movie houses.
+Producer Denise DiNova says that the house where the Owens family of witches lived played such an important role in the story that they knew they’d have to build it themselves: “I don’t think we could ever have found a house that could have matched our needs.”

-After their parents die, sisters Sally and Gillian go to live with their aunts Frances (Fran) and Bridget (Jet), played by Stockard Channing and Dianne Wiest:
+Sisters Sally and Gillian live here with their aunts Frances (Fran) and Bridget (Jet).

 The movie was based on the bestselling novel by Alice Hoffman.

 The side porch overlooking the garden and water:

 The interior sets were all created in a studio in Los Angeles.

 The pantry is where the Owens women store ingredients for their magic potions.
 The props department reportedly filled hundreds of bottles to put inside these glass-fronted cabinets.

 The town they used was Coupeville on Whidbey Island in Washington.